silogen/tanuu-omni-nodes/README.md

 Ensure there is an appropriate secret in GCP secrets manager (or depending on your teller config)

-Kubeconfig file named `kubeconfig` for a cluster where the crossplane config and claims have been installed.
+Kubeconfig file named `kubeconfig` for the *ops* cluster where the crossplane config and claims have been installed.

 ## Files